-On-page SEO Checklist: How to Know if you are Doing it Right?
+On-page SEO Checklist: How to know if you are optimising your website correctly

 On-page SEO doesn’t need to be complex.
 It’s just about giving the reader — and search engines — what they want